 Check out the size of the room

 European hotel rooms are often much smaller than those in North America.
-The majority of rooms fit a double bed, side tables, a dresser, and a table and chair.
+When choosing a hotel in Paris, it’s important to note that the majority of rooms fit a double bed, side tables, a dresser, and a table and chair.
 Large rooms are a rarity and often book up quickly.

 Look for a room with a private bathroom